Evil-Lyn: Masters of the Universe (1987)

 Evil-Lyn features in the 1987 live-action feature film Masters of the Universe.
-Played by Meg Foster, she is shown as Skeletor's main henchwoman as in the cartoon, although the film adds an extra dimension to her relationship with Skeletor by indicating some amount of romance between the two.
-In one scene, Skeletor indicates that he depends upon Evil-Lyn to portray the image of him as a ruler to the people of Eternia as he pets on her face and shoulder.
+Played by Meg Foster, she is shown as Skeletor's right-hand woman as in the cartoon, although the film adds an extra dimension to her relationship with Skeletor by indicating some amount of romance between the two.
+In one scene, Skeletor reveals that he depends upon Evil-Lyn to portray the image of him as a ruler to the people of Eternia as he strokes her face and shoulder.
 While sharing the desire for power between them, Evil-Lyn's calm and seductive approach is shown to soothe Skeletor's wrath and mania in his moments of hysteria.
 In that same scene, they were about to kiss when Beast Man and the other warriors walked in and interrupted them.

-Any attempt Evil-Lyn makes to stand closer or equal to Skeletor is quickly deflected in the film.
-After Skeletor punishes his minions for failure, Evil-Lyn attempts to speak on their behalf.
+Any attempt Evil-Lyn makes to stand closer or equal to Skeletor is quickly deflected by him in the film.
+After Skeletor kills Saurod for failing to capture He-Man and the Cosmic Key, Evil-Lyn tries to convince Skeletor that their talents could still be useful.
 This stance prompts Skeletor to force her into control of his troops on their second mission to Earth to track down the heroes.
-She succeeds in capturing the Cosmic Key, but Skeletor again disregards her when she reports that she has failed to deal with He-Man.
+She succeeds in capturing the Cosmic Key, but Skeletor once again disregards her when she reports that she has failed to deal with He-Man.

 In the final stages of the film, she deserts Skeletor after he absorbs the power of the universe without sharing it with her.
 This remains consistent with the various portrayals of the character as scheming and willing to turn on Skeletor from the mini-comics, Filmation series, and 2002 series.
-Evil-Lyn is not depicted as a powerful magic-wielder in the film (although it is not stated that she does not have such powers either) and does not carry her distinctive orb-staff.
+Evil-Lyn is not depicted as a powerful magic-wielder in the film (although it is not explicitly stated that she does not have such powers either) and does not carry her distinctive orb-staff.
 In the film, she rarely uses magic, although in one scene she casts an illusion to make herself appear to be the dead mother of Julie and also uses her powers to keep the door of the music store closed while Julie brings her the Cosmic Key.
 Describing her character, Foster said that Evil-Lyn is not villainous, "she is just doing her job and she knows how to get results, even if it means being harsh."
 Langella agreed, calling Evil-Lyn a female more dedicated to Skeletor's cause than any man; she is obsessive around Skeletor because she is slightly lovelorn.
 The filmmakers considered having Foster wear eye-lenses to mask her naturally pale-blue eyes, but decided that her natural eyes fit the character better.
 However, they did augment Foster's chest, fitting cleavage into the character's costume.
 Foster wanted the character to have a large hairstyle, rather than the short style featured in the film.